Tanzania: Service, Cycling & Safari

 11 Day Inn Tour

-For the first time ever, we’re collaborating with the non-profit organization, globalbike, to bring you a tour that combines service, cycling and safari in Africa.
+We’re collaborating with the non-profit organization, globalbike, to bring you a tour that combines service, cycling and safari in Africa.
 During our time together, we’ll learn how globalbike works to make bicycles accessible to Tanzanian women as a means to improve their health and well-being.
-We’ll shift gears during the second half of the tour to experience once-in-a-lifetime “game biking” into the heart of the world-famous Serengeti.
+We’ll shift gears during the second half of the tour to experience once-in-a-lifetime safari into the heart of the world-famous Serengeti.
 This is the stuff of dreams, and we feel privileged to help turn them into reality.
 Join us as we share our collective appreciation for the bicycle with our Tanzanian sisters.
 All tour proceeds will go to Tanzania and globalbike.

 Flat and small rolling hills on unpaved dirt roads.
 Moderate cycling level.

-10 nights lodging, 10 breakfasts, 10 lunches, 9 dinners, water, luggage transport, van support, bicycle, "game biking", 4x4 safari excursions, community engagement activities, trained bilingual guides, airport transfers and contribution to globalbike.
+10 nights lodging, 10 breakfasts, 9 lunches,10 dinners, water, luggage transport, van support, bicycle, 4x4 safari excursions, community engagement activities, trained bilingual guides, airport transfers and contribution to globalbike.

 Hybrid "Buffalo Bike" and mountain bike are included.